 1. Battle Test Your Playbook

 No matter how sound your incident response playbook is, it’s not much use if it’s never actually been tested in combat.
 By far, the number one benefit of penetration testing is that it gives your team the invaluable training of going head-to-head with an adversary – without the damaging consequences of losing.

-The idea behind penetration testing is quite similar.
 Pen tests give security professionals unparalleled insight into how a real cyberattack occurs, and what it takes to detect and stop one.
-The more reps a pen tester gets defending against real adversary TTPs, the more prepared and confident they’ll be when the real thing comes around.
+The more practice a pen tester gets defending against real adversary TTPs, the more prepared and confident they’ll be when the real thing comes around.